Denmark–Norway: Kalmar War

 Because of Denmark–Norway's dominion over the Baltic Sea (dominium maris baltici) and the North Sea, Sweden had the intention of avoiding paying Denmark's Sound Toll.
 Swedish king Charles IX's way of accomplishing this was to try to set up a new trade route through Lapland and northern Norway.
-In 1607 Charles IX declared himself "King of the Lapps in Nordland", and started collecting taxes in Norwegian territory.
+In 1607 Charles IX declared himself "King of the Lapps in Nordland" and started collecting taxes in Norwegian territory.

-Denmark-Norway and King Christian IV protested against the Swedish actions, as they had no intentions of letting another independent trade route open, Christian IV also had an intent of forcing Sweden to rejoin its union with Denmark-Norway.
-In 1611 Denmark-Norway finally invaded Sweden with 6000 men and took the city of Kalmar.
-On 20 January 1613, the Treaty of Knäred was signed in which Norway's land route from Sweden was regained by incorporating Lapland into Norway, and Swedish payment of the Älvsborg Ransom for two fortresses which Denmark-Norway had taken in the war.
-However, Sweden achieved an exemption from the Sound Toll, which had only previously been secured by England and the Dutch Republic.
+Denmark–Norway and King Christian IV protested against the Swedish actions, as they had no intentions of letting another independent trade route open; Christian IV also had an intent of forcing Sweden to rejoin its union with Denmark–Norway.
+In 1611 Denmark–Norway finally invaded Sweden with 6,000 men and took the city of Kalmar.
+On 20 January 1613, the Treaty of Knäred was signed, in which Norway's land route from Sweden was regained by incorporating Lapland into Norway, and Swedish payment of the Älvsborg Ransom for two fortresses which Denmark–Norway had taken in the war.
+However, Sweden achieved an exemption from the Sound Toll.

 Aftermath of the Älvsborg Ransom

 The great ransom paid by Sweden (called the Älvsborg Ransom) was used by Christian IV, among many other things, to found the cities of Glückstadt, Christiania (refounded after a fire), Christianshavn, Christianstad and Christianssand.
-He also founded the Danish East India Company which led to the establishment of numerous Danish colonies in India.
+He also founded the Danish East India Company, which led to the establishment of numerous Danish colonies in India.
+The remainder of the money was added to Christian's already massive personal treasury.

 Thirty Years' War

 Not long after the Kalmar war, Denmark–Norway became involved in another greater war, in which they fought together with the mainly north German and other Protestant states against the Catholic states led by German Catholic League.

+The recent defeat of the Protestant League in both the Palatinate and Bohemian Campaigns, the Protestant nations of the Dutch Republic, England, and the Lower Saxon Circle, along with France, the latter of which aiming to weaken the Habsburgs, promised to fund Denmark–Norway's operations if Christian IV decided to intervene on behalf of the Protestants.
+With the money provided by the aforementioned states, along with his own personal fortune, Christian could hire a large army of mercenaries.

-Christian IV sought to become the leader of the north German Lutheran states, however following the Battle of Lutter in 1626 Denmark met a crushing defeat.
+Christian IV long sought to become the leader of the north German Lutheran states.
+He also had interests in gaining ecclesiastical posts in Northern Germany, such as the Prince-Bishopric of Verden.
+However, during the Battle of Lutter in 1626, Denmark–Norway faced a crushing defeat.
 This led to most of the German Protestant states ceasing their support for Christian IV.
 After another defeat at the Battle of Wolgast and following the Treaty of Lübeck in 1629, which forbade Denmark–Norway from future intervening in German affairs, Denmark–Norways's participation in the war came to an end.